 "That's Dr. Tofu, he's the local chiropractor and the owner of the clinic." the youngest Tendo responded, not losing her breath at all in the high speed run, something that Ranma noticed along with how she ran.
 She clearly had a lot of stamina, more then enough to put to good training.
 Maybe I should try and spar with her later today, see how she measures up to me.

 "He's also a martial artist master?"
 Ranma said, more thinking aloud then anything, recalling how the man had surprised him.
 Erasing your presence entirely from others, particularly a trained martial artist, was among the hardest things to do in the art.
-The fact that this doctor had done it to him so simply struck an odd cord with Saotome.
+The fact that this doctor had done it so simply struck an odd cord with Saotome.

 "He's a martial artist, but I'm not sure about him being a master."
 Akane replied, gazing over at the pigtailed boy, curious at the questions.
 "I do know that he's very good, though."